veecle/tc37x-hal/README.md

 ## Demo HAL for AURIX™ tc37x lite-kit

-Demo implementation of an HAL for the [TC375-Lite kit].
+Demo implementation of a HAL for the [TC375-Lite kit].
 The HAL is very limited at the moment and only supports
-- Clock configuration via `pll` and `ccu` wrappers: configurations are hardcoded for the TC375
+- Clock configuration via `pll` and `ccu` wrappers: configurations are hard-coded for the TC375
 - Basic handling of time and delay
-- CAN-driver: this is more or less working in simplified (and untested) manner
+- CAN-driver: this is more or less working in a simplified (and untested) manner

-For full usage documentation refer to the [veecle-aurix-demo] crate.
+For usage and documentation refer to the [veecle-aurix-demo] crate.

 **This is a basic and likely wrong implementation: this only serves as proof of concept and nothing more; future MRs will transform this to a more correctly designed and validated HAL**